 Is it going to be painful?

-Most people find that cleanings are painless, and find the sensations described above – tickling vibrations, the cooling mist of water, and the feeling of pressure during “scraping” – do not cause discomfort.
-A lot of people even report that they enjoy cleanings and the lovely smooth feel of their teeth afterward!
-There may be odd zingy sensations, but many people don’t mind as they only last a nanosecond.
+Most people find that teeth cleaning is a painless procedure, and may find the sensations( tickling vibrations, the cooling mist of water, and the feeling of pressure during “scraping”) do not cause discomfort.
+A lot of people even say that they enjoy cleaning, especially the lovely smooth feel of their teeth afterward!

-Be sure to let your dentist/hygienist know if you find things are getting too uncomfortable for your liking.
-They can recommend various options to make the cleaning more enjoyable.
+Be sure to let your dentist know if you find things are getting too uncomfortable for your liking.
+They can recommend various options to make the cleaning more comfortable to you.

 Be sure to provide your dental professional with total health history before he or she performs a scaling and root planing procedure.
 This procedure has a slight probability of introducing bacteria into the bloodstream, so precautions may need to be taken to treat gum disease in people who are at higher risk for infections, such as those with cardiac problems, liver disease or a compromised immune system due to an illness, such as HIV.